harmony-one/x/progress/rikako-hatoya.md

+2023-11-12 Sun: Worked on debugging unit test case for no language support in TextToSpeechConverterTests.

 2023-11-11 Sat: Further implemented a unit test for TextToSpeechConverterTests to handle convertTextToSpeech() when provided device language is not available in the AVSpeechSynthesisVoice framework.
 Submitted PR: [https://github.com/harmony-one/x/pull/164].
 Worked on unit test when voice is available for the language.

 2023-11-10 Fri: Investigated debugging "IsFormatSampleRateAndChannelCountValid(format)".
 Implemented unit tests for TextToSpeechConverter, made a mock class for AVSpeechSynthesizer, updated TextToSpeechConverter by adding a protocol, and added code to make test debugging easier at breakpoints.
 Raised the overall test coverage for textToSpeech to a 93%, submitted PR: [https://github.com/harmony-one/x/pull/163].